Dividend Raised, Beat On FFO, Strong Growth From 5% Yielding REIT

 The spreads this quarter were down compared to last quarter (rental revenue growing slower), but they were still solid:

 They still got a reasonable spread on the leases and we’re seeing sales per square foot and rental rates per square foot increasing.
 Both gains were around 3%.
-Remember, on the earnings call management indicated they were confident sales were being underreported.
+Remember, on the earnings call, management indicated they were confident sales were being underreported.
 That was a big statement and it suggests that sales per square foot are actually growing faster than we would expect.

 Capital Expenditures for Simon Property Group

 The mall REITs have 3 potential uses for FFO.
 They can pay dividends, repurchase shares, and perform capital expenditures.
 SPG has repurchased some shares, but it is a relatively small use of their capital.
-Primarily they are paying dividends (65% of FFO) and investing in developing their properties (about 30.5% so far this year).
+Primarily, they are paying dividends (65% of FFO) and investing in developing their properties (about 30.5% so far this year).

 Capital expenditures for the JV are up slightly year over year, but the capital expenditures on consolidated properties is down around $90 million.
 To put these numbers in perspective, FFO for the first 3 quarters is $2.7 billion.
 Capital expenditures attributable to SPG (consolidated properties + their share) is about $838 million.